chuckcscccl/rustlr/README.md

 **A [Tutorial](https://cs.hofstra.edu/~cscccl/rustlr_project/) with several examples is available.**

-Among the features that Rustlr support are the following:
+Among the features that Rustlr supports are the following:

  1. operator precedence and associativity declarations allow the use of ambiguous grammars.